-- To Flash> Equilibrium Strike rather than Bladesurge> Equilibrium Strike if you're both at full health.
+- To Flash> Equilibrium Strike rather than Bladesurge> Equilibrium Strike if you're both at full health(meaning you stun instead of slow).
 For more information about this combo check the ability section.

 One very simple way on how to secure Dragon with the use of Teleport:

 This method only works if the opponent doesn't have Teleport, or he will get minion farm before you arrive at Dragon, and then Teleport as you start doing it.
 This method is a lot more effective and easier to use if your lane opponent is bad at clearing creep waves quickly (for example Warwick).